bearsaturday/BEAR.Saturday/README.md

-README
+BEAR.Saturday
 ======

-What is BEAR?
+What is BEAR.Satruday ?
 -----------------

-BEAR(Saturday) is a PHP 5.2 resource oriented web framework.
+BEAR.Saturday is a PHP 5.2+ resource oriented web framework.
-See [Hello World demo][2] in youtube.

 Requirements
 ------------

-BEAR(Saturday) is only supported on PHP 5.2 and up.
+BEAR.Saturday is supported on PHP 5.2 and up.
+Use [BEAR.Sunday](http://bearsunday.github.io/) for PHP5.6 and up

 Create project with BEAR.Saturday
 -------------